How to Launch Your Fashion Collection: Tips From TEG’s Specialists

 If your dream is to be noticed as a clothing designer, then you’ll want to have an edge in this competitive industry.
 Set yourself up for success by learning the fundamentals of launching your fashion collection.

-As leaders in fashion development and production, we are sharing our insider secrets on how to define, design, produce, and market your fashion collection from start to finish.
+As leaders in fashion development and production, we share our insider secrets on defining, designing, producing, and market your fashion collection from start to finish.

 What Is a Fashion Collection?

-A fashion collection is a curated series of garments and accessories that can be worn together.
+A fashion collection is a curated series of garments and accessories that customers can wear together.
 Yours may consist of traditional pieces, such as tops, bottoms, and outerwear, or focus on a single product available in multiple colorways.

 Whether you’re an aspiring clothing designer or a seasoned creator, it’s never a bad idea to brush up on the basics.
 Let’s start with the differences between “fashion line” and “fashion collection.”
 These two familiar terms are sometimes used interchangeably but don’t actually mean the same thing.

-A fashion line encompasses the individual collections created by a brand for a specific category, whereas a fashion collection is the group of clothing created for a specific season and housed within a line.
-There can be multiple fashion lines which may be broken down based on categories, such as gender, lifestyle, or price point.
+A fashion line encompasses the individual collections created by a brand for a specific category.
+In contrast, a fashion collection is clothing created for a specific season and housed within a line.
+Multiple fashion lines may break down based on categories, such as gender, lifestyle, or price point.
 These can include several different fashion collections per year per line.

 An independent label or boutique brand may decide to stick to the two major seasons, spring/summer and fall/winter.
 This allows you to stay trendy and relevant without overspending on extras that may not yet be in your budget.
-Ultimately, this decision depends on the buying patterns and preferences of your audience along with your ability to design and produce multiple fashion collections.
+Ultimately, this decision depends on your audience’s buying patterns and preferences, along with your ability to design and produce multiple fashion collections.
 Remember, quality is always better than quantity.

 How to Design a Fashion Collection